Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Improved Circuit for -ary Grover's Search

-A comparative study of our Toffoli decomposition with some previous works \cite{gokhale2019asymptotic, he, lanyon, wang, gidney, Barenco, Ralph_2007} is shown in Table \ref{tab:n_controlled}.
+A comparative study of our multi-controlled Toffoli decomposition with some previous works \cite{gokhale2019asymptotic, he, lanyon, wang, gidney, Barenco, Ralph_2007} is shown in Table \ref{tab:n_controlled}.
 Our work outperforms all of them in terms of depth of the circuit, even the best till now \cite{gokhale2019asymptotic}.
 We simulate our work taking the conventional construction proposed by Gokhale et al. \cite{gokhalefirst} into account, since it is the benchmark in the ancilla-free frontier zone.
 The technique makes the decomposition typically exorbitant in gate count and depth as a large number for constant factor of gate-count is required as compared to our approach.
 This is better explained with the following example.

-As shown in Figure 6(a), a multi-controlled Toffoli gate with 7 controls and 1 target is considered.
-Figure 6(b) depicts the decomposition of the generalized 8-qubit Toffoli gate as shown in Figure 6(a) with the help of the design proposed by Gokhale et al. \cite{gokhale2019asymptotic}.
+As shown in FIG. \ref{8qubit}(a), a multi-controlled Toffoli gate with 7 control qubits and 1 target qubit is considered.
+FIG. \ref{8qubit}(b) depicts the decomposition of the generalized 8-qubit Toffoli gate as shown in FIG. \ref{8qubit}(a) with the help of the design proposed by Gokhale et al. \cite{gokhale2019asymptotic}.
 Their circuit temporarily stores information directly in the qutrit $\ket{2}$ state of the controls, so does our approach.
-However, instead of storing temporary results further with ququads $\ket{3}$ state, they simply decompose their ternary Toffoli into 13 1-qutrit and 2-qutrit gates \cite{Di_2013} as mentioned in their paper \cite{gokhale2019asymptotic}, but in our case, we further decompose ternary Toffoli into three 4-ary CNOT gates using ququads $\ket{3}$ state as control, which is shown in Figure 6(c).
-As shown in 6(d), further optimization can lead to the minimization of the constant factor of gate-count from 13 to 2 for single Toffoli decomposition and our approach becomes qudit generalizable.
+However, instead of storing temporary results further with quaternary $\ket{3}$ state, they simply decompose their ternary Toffoli into 13 one-qutrit and two-qutrit gates \cite{Di_2013} as shown in FIG. \ref{toffoli_ternary} \cite{gokhale2019asymptotic}.
+In our approach, we decompose ternary Toffoli further into three ternary and/or quaternary CNOT gates using $\ket{3}$ state as control, as shown in FIG. \ref{8qubit}(c) on FIG. \ref{8quditdecompose}, three ternary and/or quaternary CNOT gates can be further reduced to two ternary and/or quaternary CNOT gates by using identity rule, as shown in FIG. \ref{8qubit}(d).
+Thus, our optimization can lead to the reduction of gate-count from 13 to 2 such for a single Toffoli decomposition and our approach can be generalised for qudits also.